Health Library

 Liquid Medication Administration

-Before you give your child any medication, check with your child's doctor.
-He / she will determine the correct dose for your child.
-Before you give a medication, make sure that you know:
+Before you give your child any medicine, check with your child's doctor.
+They will determine the correct dose for your child.
+Make sure that you know the following things before you give a medication:

 • Name of the medicine